thecloudxpert/emea-uk-aria-auto-exp-day/module-7/m7-full-lab-guide.md

 ### Exercise 1 - Releasing a Cloud Template to the Service Catalog

 To start having users consume Cloud Templates from Cloud Assembly you first need to release a version of a Cloud Template for consumption.

 1. From within Cloud Assembly select the Design tab to get to the list of Cloud Templates.

-> _**Note:** you may not be in exactly the same place in the UI, but still need to click Extensibility.
+> _**Note:** you may not be in exactly the same place in the UI, but still need to click Extensibility._

-2. Click on the Multi-Cloud Cloud Template you have been working on during the previous modules to open it in the Design Canvas.
+2. Click on the Cloud Agnnostic Cloud Template you have been working on during the previous modules to open it in the Design Canvas.
 3. At the Design Canvas screen, click Version History.
 4. Locate the latest version of the Cloud Template (this is the one before the Current Draft) and click Release.
 5. At the Release Version dialog, click Release.